-Upgrading to a new AMI requires migrating data from PostgreSQL and copying files (
+Upgrading to a new Marketplace image of OpenShot Cloud API requires migrating data from PostgreSQL and copying files

-First, it is recommended to configure your new AMI (using the same basic settings, IP Addresses, and credentials).
-Once
+First, it is recommended to configure your new instance/virtual machine (using the same basic settings, IP Addresses, and credentials).

 Next, copy the